sergiolms/smartbite/README-en.md

     - Python v3.12.3 was used for development.
 You can install it [here][2]
 - Tensorflow v2.16.1, to run the model.
 - [Gradio][3], to generate a web interface from where to upload images.
+- [Git LFS][4], since the model weighs more than 100MB this is required for managing large files.

 ## 🏋🏻‍♂️ Train the Model